pydantic/pydantic/docs/usage/models.md

 #> X=1
 ```

-You can also create a generic subclass of a `GenericModel` that partially or fully replaces the type
+You can also create a generic subclass of a `BaseModel` that partially or fully replaces the type parameters in the
-parameters in the superclass.
+superclass:

 ```py
 from typing import Generic, TypeVar